rwalkover/sendOTPSample-PHP/README.md

 ##### Make Following changes :

 * Put your app key in sendOTP.php
-* Replace your Domain name in sendOTP.php
+* Replace your Domain name in index.php
+*